 With all of these resources, you’ll have a wealth of coupons.
 But where will you keep them without losing track or letting them take over your home (and your life)?

 Step 2: Organizing

 The trick to successful coupon organization is to find a system that you’re comfortable with and will stick to.
-You need to know which products you have coupons for, and when your coupons expire.
+You need to know which products you have coupons for and when your coupons expire.
 You don’t have time for a frustrating, disorganized pile cluttering up your coffee table.
-Since there are plenty of options available, think about the pros and cons of two popular choices.
+There are plenty of options available, but here are two popular choices.

-In a coupon binder, you’ll use A to Z dividers and baseball card protector sheets.
+In a coupon binder, you use A-to-Z dividers and baseball card protector sheets.
 This thick binder will hold individual coupons, sorted by the first letter in the product’s name.
-You can also use pocket pages for coupons that expire quickly (within a day or two of the day you find them) or coupons that are only valid at a particular store.
+You can also use pocket pages for coupons that expire quickly – within a day or two of the day you find them – or coupons that are only valid at a particular store.
 The coupon binder is simple and handy, but it has a few drawbacks.

 Advantages of a Coupon Binder

 - You’ll have a portable container you can move from the house to your car and carry into the store.
 Should you see an unadvertised sale or something on clearance, you can easily check to see if you have a coupon for that item and make an on-the-spot decision to buy or not.

 - You can make a note of which inserts your favorite coupons came from, so you’ll have an easy reference if you want to get more.